dkilfoyle/thrombolysis/README.md

 ## Add a case

-You can either email the text and images or fork your own repository:
+You can either email me the text and images or fork your own repository:

 1. Sign up for a github account (free) at github.com
 2. Go to github.com/dkilfoyle/thrombolysis and click the "Fork" button (top right)